How To Stop Competitors Clicking Your Ads

 With click fraud on the rise, it was only a matter of time until PPC networks did something to combat it.
 Google currently owns the largest PPC network in the world and serves billions of impressions to adverts every single day.

-Google has recently implemented a very sophisticated system into their network that monitors fraudulent clicks and impressions on all their user’s accounts.
+Google has recently implemented a very sophisticated system into its network that monitors fraudulent clicks and impressions on all their user’s accounts.
 With this system, when Google determines that a click is fraudulent or “invalid” they will automatically filter them from your account and not charge you for them.

 Although the system is not perfect, it’s still better than nothing!